bearrobotics-public/cloud/docs/guides/examples/java.md

 ## Server-side streaming RPCs

-A runnable example subscriber for `SubscribeMissionStatus` is [available](../../example/java) with retries and automatic token refreshes.
+A runnable example subscriber for `SubscribeMissionStatus` is available in our [public repository](https://github.com/bearrobotics-public/cloud/tree/main) with retries and automatic token refreshes.